Theoretical and Appl Mechanics (TAM)

 Modercomputational mechanics: mappings and iterative methods; stability; convergence; consistency; numerical and symbolic solutions of ordinary and partial differential equations; finite-difference methods; the finite-element method; spectral methods.
 Applications to problems in solid mechanics, fluid mechanics, and dynamics.
 Same as CSE 450.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: CS 101 and MATH 285.

 Individual studies in any area of theoretical and applied mechanics.
-1 to 4 undergraduate hours.
-1 to 4 graduate hours.
-May be repeated to a maximum of 12 hours, with a maximum of 8 hours in any one term.
-Prerequisite: consent of instructor.
+1 to 3 undergraduate hours.
+No graduate credit.
+May be repeated to a maximum of 6 hours in separate terms as topics vary.
+Prerequisite: Consent of Instructor.
+Students with Junior or Senior standing.

 Subject offerings of new and developing areas of knowledge in theoretical and applied mechanics intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated in the same or separate terms if topics vary to a maximum of 9 undergraduate hours or 12 graduate hours.